jim-collier/x9bash5-template/Shell script comparison.md

 ## Not Requirements

 - POSIX-compliance.
-(In fact for a language, this is more of a burden and anti-requirement than a "positive" attribute.)
+(Should be considered a burden and a distinct *anti*-requirement, than a "positive" attribute for a "modern" language.)
 - Expansive third-party module library.
 (In fact the tyranny of choice and fragmentation can be a burden.
-E.g. front-end web development.)
+E.g. the overwhelming choices in front-end web development.)
 - Popularity.

 ## The contenders